MAGLaboratory/IoT-Supervisor/README.md

 Upgrading from a previous version of the software could show the eVS_Setup condition.
 Unfortunately, the settings from previous versions are not imported to newer versions of the software.

+Writing '0' into this register resets the last reset source `lstRstS`.
+Doing so also makes the heartbeat LED stop blinking menacingly after reset.

 ### Modbus WDT Control
 The modbus watchdog timer is controlled using only two simple values.